On this page:

 Workplace Contact Officer Network

-A workplace contact officer is a member of staff who has volunteered to be a point of contact for colleagues experiencing harassment, discrimination, bullying, victimisation or family violence.
+A workplace contact officer is a member of staff who has volunteered to be a point of contact for colleagues experiencing harassment, discrimination, bullying, victimisation or family violence, to provide internal policy advice and referrals to supports.
 Any Workplace Contact Officer can be contacted for a confidential discussion, at any time.

 For more information or to contact an officer, refer to: Workplace Contact Officer Network.